Return to Home Page

 Stuart and Dave en-route to Ceanh Garbh:

-En-route to Ceanh Garbh, and during the descent, we spent some time looking at flora and geology.
-We each took a wee stone back with us in our rucksacks as a souvenir.
+En-route to Ceanh Garbh, and during the descent, we spent some time looking at the flora and the surrounding geology.
+We each took a wee stone back with us in our rucksacks.

 Thrift (photo by Dave):